openpsi-project/ReaLHF/docs/source/install.rst

 Install From PyPI or Source
 ----------------------------

-If you prefer not to use Docker, you can also install ReaL from PyPI or from the source.
+If you prefer not to use the provided Docker image, you can also start with an image provided by NVIDA (e.g., nvcr.io/nvidia/pytorch:23.10-py3) and install ReaL from PyPI or from the source.

 .. note::